ManojCodeCraft/Hospital-Management-System/README.md

 Apache Maven for build automation.​

-An Integrated Development Environment (IDE) such as Eclipse or IntelliJ IDEA.​
+An Integrated Development Environment (IDE) such as Eclipse​

 Installation
 Clone this repository:​